It was twenty years ago that we lost Harav Meshulem HaLevi Jungreis ztl, our Rav, our leader, our guiding light, our friend.

 A letter from the Nassau County Executive addressed to our Shul, mourning the loss of his friend Rabbi Jungreis.

 The New York State Assembly Proclamation honoring Rabbi Jungreis.
+Unfortunately, it was purposely destroyed.